PhoneSwitchBoard/Switchboard-Website-Docs/docs/extension.md

 The system will treat your cell phone as another extension, but internally there are some differences when connecting a call, since it will have an extra channel to connect with your device.

-Remember that you can work with your cell phone if you make and answer calls from the Switchboard Interface (not from your cell phone).
+Remember that you can work with your cell phone if you make and answer calls from the **Switchboard Cloud** Interface (not from your cell phone).

 It's important that you tell the application which of your extensions you're currently connected from.
 To do this, easily configure your Primary extension in the dashboard at the top right, as you can see in the image below.